evildmp/diataxis-documentation-framework/source/translation.rst

 Currently, the only other language available is Polish.

-Translation is in progress for various other languages, including French, Italian, Portuguese, Chinese, Korean and Japanese.
+Translation is in progress for various other languages, including French, Italian, Portuguese (Brazil), Chinese (Simplified), Korean and Japanese.
 Others can be added on request and will be published there when more translations are added.

 As soon as a translation is complete, I will publish it on https://diataxis.fr.